 Gigliotti, who is 52, opened Il Triangolo in April 2011.
 It focuses on Southern Italian meals, and he created various recipes, including self-made fettuccini ala Triangolo, then Frangelico, and shrimp limoncello.
 It seats around 60 human beings.
 He owns a cellular phone sold for him with the aid of his daughter and thinks they’re a beneficial system for ordering objects.

-But lower back in 2014, whilst cellular phone use commenced proliferating and maximum of his customers starting removing their smartphones in the course of their food, Gigliotti became angry.
-He noticed that “humans weren’t paying attention to their food, their environment or their circle of relatives participants.”
-No longer had his clients been conversing; they sat there and ate and checked their cellular phones as if they have been eating alone.
+But lower back in 2014, whilst cellular phone use commenced proliferating and maximum of his customers started removing their smartphones in the course of their meals, Gigliotti became angry.
+He noticed that “humans weren’t paying attention to their food, their environment, or their circle of relatives participants.”
+No longer had his clients been conversing; they sat there and ate and checked their cellular phones as if they had been eating alone.

-More human beings tell him that they love the policy because they don’t want to overhear other guests speak loudly on their cellphone over the restaurant’s din.
-“Most humans in a restaurant on their phones have an addiction to speaking loud,” Gigliotti stated.
-Most visitors are overjoyed no longer to address rude visitors sitting in proximity to them.
+More human beings tell him that they love the policy because they don’t want to overhear other guests speak loudly on their cellphones over the restaurant’s din.
+“Most humans in a restaurant on their phones have an addiction to speaking loudly,” Gigliotti stated.
+Most visitors are overjoyed to no longer address rude visitors sitting in proximity to them.

-A examination of several Yelp opinions well-known shows that no customers stated the mobile phone ban poorly, and one consumer welcomed it.
+A examination of several Yelp opinions of well-known shows shows that no customers stated the mobile phone ban was poorly implemented, and one consumer welcomed it.
 One guest said, “The minute you arrive, it’s as though Mario, the owner, welcomes the visitor into his domestic.”
 Another guest said Il Triangolo emphasizes “authenticity from self-made bread and pasta to homemade wine and cakes.”
 Banning cellphones attracted one guest to the eating place.

 Repeat enterprise is as sturdy as ever.
 “They keep coming lower back.
 I actually have a huge following and remember lots of our guests a part of the Triangolo circle of relatives,” he notes.

 There are some other rules.
-People aren’t accredited to place their game jackets on their chairs; no undershirts or slippers are accredited inside the dining room.
+People aren’t allowed to place their game jackets on their chairs; no undershirts or slippers are allowed inside the dining room.
 “We’re a vintage college,” he admits.

-And but Gigliotti says the entire team of workers prides itself on its flexible policy closer to food—the primary reason why diners come to the eating place.
-“Guests can mix and in shape whatever they need.
+But Gigliotti says the entire team of workers prides itself on its flexible policy closer to food, the primary reason why diners come to the eating place.
+“Guests can mix and shape whatever they need.
 If there’s something you need, we’ll make it for you,” he says.

-Most people finish their dinner quicker by avoiding cellphones, and Gigliotti sees an alternate of their behavior below the ban.
-“Now they take a seat down, I tell them the specials, and they’re now not at the cellphone.
+Most people finish their dinner quickly by avoiding cellphones, and Gigliotti sees an alternative to their behavior under the ban.
+“Now they take a seat down, I tell them the specials, and they’re not on their cellphones.
 They have a look at the menu.
 I take their dinner order.
 Without the mobile phone in their hands, that gadget isn’t controlling them anymore.
-When you’re having dinner along with your buddies or family, it’s time to position your cellular phone away,” he says.
+When you’re having dinner along with your buddies or family, it’s time to put your cellular phone away,” he says.

-“Now, while the meals come, they’re speaking to every different about the food,” he exclaims.
+“Now, while the meals come, they’re speaking to each other about the food,” he exclaims.
 “We cater to our customers, and most of our visitors love this policy,” he says.